 - Used to calculate incident energy levels throughout the power distribution system, as result of the calculated level of available short-circuit current, and the protective device settings initially arrived at during the Overcurrent Coordination Study.
 Device settings will be optimized to minimize the arc-flash incident energy levels to the extent practical.

 - Necessary to identify and label the PPE that must be worn by qualified workers while working on energized equipment.

 - Identify and label the arc-flash boundary distance that must be maintained by an unprotected worker from the potential arc source while work is performed.

 Power – Equipment / Infrastructure

 - Q: What is the age/vintage of your electrical power distribution equipment, motors, VFD’s, etc.?

 - Q: Do you have maintenance/operation issues due to aging infrastructure that could be studied for possible improvements?

-- Q: Would it be time to study/consider options for updgrade for improved reliability and uptime?
+- Q: Is it time to study/consider upgrade options for improved reliability and uptime?